 Once you have been diagnosed with fibroids, your doctor will discuss with you the various methods for treating them.
 These methods range from “watchful waiting” to pharmaceutical therapy for fibroids that may have recently been diagnosed or may have some associated symptoms, but do not interfere with daily living.
 However, many patients may require additional treatment options to manage more severe symptoms.
 Your physician may advise you of non-surgical, uterus-sparing therapy, such as uterine fibroid embolization, to surgical interventions, such as hysterectomy and myomectomy.
 It is important to be sure to discuss all of these options with your physician to see what is the best option for you.

 If your fibroids do not cause symptoms, there is no need to treat them.
 Your doctor may want to watch them and monitor for any fibroid growth at each of your annual examinations.
 Some women may have fibroids, but do not experience symptoms.

 If you begin to experience, or have been experiencing, some or many of the symptoms previously indicated, there are several other treatment options that may be available to you.
-These include drug therapies, minimally invasive non-surgical options, and surgical options.
+These include drug therapies, non-surgical non-surgical options, and surgical options.
 Your doctor should discuss all the alternatives with you based on your condition.

 Non-surgical option: Saves the uterus and stops the fibroids

 Uterine fibroid embolization (UFE)is a procedure in which an interventional radiologist uses a catheter to deliver tiny particles that block the blood supply to the fibroids.
-This is a minimally invasive, non-surgical therapy that treats all fibroids that are present.
+This is a non-surgical therapy that treats all fibroids that are present.
 This procedure usually takes less than one hour.
 Clinical data suggests that patients treated with uterine fibroid embolization return to work and daily activities on average within 7-11 days.